Uberspace/lab/source/guide_prosody.rst

 .. note:: This is going to take a long time!

-To improve the security you can generate a dhparam file with ``openssl``:
+To improve the security you can generate a Diffie–Hellman parameter file with ``openssl``:

 ::